 While poor oral language skills do not prevent children from reading, the long-term impact is concerning.
 By middle primary school, when both the curriculum and reading material increase in difficulty, a significant number of students will struggle to keep up with the demands of the curriculum if they have poorly developed language skills.

 The way students organise their body and use their muscles to respond to what they hear is a big part of literacy.
 Often a physical response is required.
 A classic example is the ability to follow instructions and compose a written response.
 A range of physical skill development supports the functioning within a classroom and includes skills such as pencil grip, cutting skills, letter formation and handwriting.

 Why the need to focus on all three areas?

 Literacy involves more than just recognising words on a page.
 To be truly literate students need to be able to speak well, interpret what they’re hearing, and transfer all of this information into written language.
 It’s this broad three skill focus that sets PLD’s resources apart.

 - Evidence-based classroom programs and resources.
-PLD has a range of almost 100 evidence-based programs and resources aimed at the Early Years, Foundation, Year 1 & 2, and Years 3, 4, 5 & 6.
-PLD was awarded Primary Publisher of the Year in 2018 and 2019 by teachers in Australia.
+PLD has a range of almost 100 evidence-based programs and resources aimed at the Early Years, Foundation, Year 1 & 2, and Year 3, 4, 5 & 6.
+PLD was awarded Australian Primary Publisher of the Year for three consecutive years in 2018, 2019 and 2020 by teachers in Australia.

 - Apps.
 The range of PLD apps are designed for repeated practice of early literacy skills and are ideal for use in the home and in schools.

 - eBooks.
-Designed for group classroom use via an iPad and/or SmartBoard, the range of PLD eBooks allow teachers to display the programs on larger screens.
+Designed for group classroom use via an iPad and/or SmartBoard, PLD’s range of eBooks allow teachers to display the programs on larger screens.